-If you are planning to promote the project (at any stage) by issuing a press release or using social media, please refer to our webpages on acknowledging your grant and make your PAO aware.
+If you are planning to promote the project (at any stage) by issuing a press release or using social media, please refer to our webpages on planning grant acknowledgment using our brand and make your PAO aware.
 As well as the Historic England branding the 'Funded by UK Government' logo should also be used as funding comes from the UK Government.
-Logos are available on our webpages on brand guidelines.
+Logos are available from our visual acknowledgment toolkit.